 Martin Hall Makeover

+The building is home to the R.B.
+Annis School of Engineering.
 The College of Health Sciences relocated from Martin Hall, opening up space for other academic programs to innovate and expand.
-For example, biology, chemistry, and physics laboratories will be extended and upgraded.
+Biology, chemistry, and physics laboratories have been extended and upgraded.

 Under Development 2015-19

 The process of centralizing student advising and integrating it with career development started in 2013-14 with the establishment of the Center for Advising and Student Achievement.
 This integration will continue to be refined to provide consistent, ongoing help to students in melding their curricular and co-curricular activities, including service and travel, to advance their academic and professional goals while ensuring successful, on-time completion of degree programs.